I studied at the Academy of Fine Arts in Maastricht.

 If you want me to design a theatrical poster or a New Yorker cover and want to pay me beaucoup dinero, please contact me and I will drop everything I’m doing.
 I also would love to make a series of paintings for a hospital or restaurant.

-Unfortunately not.
+Not at this time.
 But if you have any questions feel free to contact me.

 Sure!
 Let’s make some great work together.